ImCatYao/ReactEco/Best-Practice-In-React/README.md

 #### 1).
 Basic concepts of HOC

-HOC solves a problem where a business logical occurs repeatedly and can't be extracted into a single component neither.
+HOC solves a problem where a business logical repeatedly occurs and can't be extracted into a single component either.

 **Name convention for HOC: using `with` as prefix**.